Ravicv168/AI-Smart-Email-Assistant/README.md

 - Open Chrome and navigate to chrome://extensions
 - Enable Developer Mode.
 - Click Load unpacked and select the extension folder
-- Now open Gmail and click on any Reply button
-  You will see an "AI Reply" button next to it.
+- Now open Gmail and click on any Reply button.
+You will see an "AI Reply" button.
 Click on it to generate an automatic reply using Google Gemini.